sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_5.png)

-4. (**Optional**) To standardize the representation of the extracted dates and dollar amounts, configure types as shown in the following screenshots:
+4. (**Optional**) To standardize the representation of the extracted dates and dollar amounts, configure `date` and `currency` types as shown in the following screenshots:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_6.png)

    You should see that the formatting of the extracted data changes according to the types you specified.
-For example, Sensible reformats the date`04/11/23` to a standardized output format, `2023-04-11`:
+For example, Sensible reformats the date `04/11/23` to a standardized output format, `2023-04-11`:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_7.png)